Why HAVS Still Matters:

 By Kush Singh, Business Development Manager

 The challenge with HAVS is that it develops gradually, and by the time symptoms are recognised, the damage is often permanent.
-That’s why regular surveillance and ongoing education in the workshop are critical.
+That’s why regular surveillance and ongoing education in the workshop is critical.
 Simple steps — like tracking exposure through our vibration testing, delivering practical toolbox talks, and encouraging open dialogue — can make a significant difference.